DA-344/discord-ext-tools/docs/api/index.rst

 API Reference
 =============

-The following section outlines the API of discord-ext-tools.
+The following section outlines the API of discord-tools.

 .. toctree::